stowawayi/mongoose-sequence/README.md

 An important fix about scoped counters is not backward compatible.
 You cannot use version 5 with scoped counters already present on your DB.

+### From version 5 to version 6

 ## Requisites

-This plugin needs mongoose version 4.0.0 or above.
+This plugin needs mongoose version 6.0.0 or above but less than 7.0.0

 ## Installation